felixlopz/hubrise-test-task/content/docs/faqs/en/pay-first-invoice.md

 Follow the exact same steps to verify your billing information for payment at Location level but click **Modify location**.
 For step by step information, see [Account or Location Payments](/docs/payment#billing-information-at-location-level).

-### Pay the Request for Payment
+## Pay the Request for Payment

 After you set up the payment method, you can manually pay for your first invoice.
 Follow these steps:

 1. In your HubRise back office, click on **SETTINGS**.
 2. In the **Requests for payment** section, review the details of the outstanding payment.
 You can see the description of the payment, the payment deadline, and the total amount due.
-Depending on your set up, requests for payment might be available at Account or Location levels.
+Depending on your setup, requests for payment might be available at Account or Location levels.
 3. To pay your invoice, click on the <InlineImage width="17" height="17">![Cart icon](../../images/068-cart-icon.png)</InlineImage> cart icon under **PAY**.
    ![Pay your first invoice for an outstanding HubRise invoice](../../images/069-en-outstanding-payment.png)
 4. Follow the instructions on screen to authorise the payment.